leyuanheart/Reinforced-Mixture-Learning/README.md

-# Variable-Selection-with-Reinforcement-Learning
+# Mixture-Learning-with-Reinforcement-Learning

-This repository is the official implementation of the paper `Variable-Selection-with-Reinforcement-Learning` submitted to ICML 2022.
+This repository is the official implementation of the paper `Mixture-Learning-with-Reinforcement-Learning` submitted to NeurIPS 2022.

 ## Requirements